 When your family is on staycation, you’re not only saving money on your accommodation and meals, but you’re also reducing your environmental impact.

-What a good feeling knowing that your family is reducing carbon footprint and waste by not flying and not driving long distance.
+What a good feeling knowing that your family is reducing carbon footprint and waste by not flying and not driving a long distance.
 Staycation is a nice way to be kinder to Mother Earth.

 6. It Supports the Local Economy